genusglobalinc/leadbot/README.md

 # leadbot

-**leadbot** is a cutting-edge HTML application that demonstrates advanced development skills through seamless integration with the OpenAI API.
-By using **leadbot**, developers can showcase their ability to harness external APIs to create innovative solutions, making it an essential asset for any portfolio.
-This project allows users to witness the power of API integration firsthand, highlighting their technical expertise and problem-solving capabilities.
-The tech stack includes HTML for the front-end and the OpenAI API for backend functionality.
+The **leadbot** application is an HTML project designed to showcase advanced development skills by integrating with the OpenAI API.
+It allows developers to demonstrate their ability to work with external APIs to create innovative solutions.
+The project is built with HTML and integrates with the OpenAI API for showcasing API integration skills.

 ![Language](https://img.shields.io/badge/language-HTML-blue)
 ![Status](https://img.shields.io/badge/status-Portfolio-Ready-green)